 24 Halloween Candy Alternatives: Big List of Non-Candy, Healthy, Unique Halloween Treats

 Are there fun Halloween candy alternatives to give the trick-or-treaters at your front door?
 Absolutely.
 It might be non-candy, not edible Halloween treats or Halloween healthy choice treats instead of sweet treats.
+So what do you give your Halloween guests knocking at the front door?

 Will you disappoint the kids if you offer Halloween Candy alternatives?
 For what it is worth, kids have built up the idea of sweet treats being offered at every door, but there are some great alternatives that kids WILL like just as much.
 Just give them a little time to adjust to not being handed candy upon request.
 Frankly, most of the parents will be thanking you as they won’t have to worry about limiting how much candy the kids can eat.